 - Date of Birth: We may request you to confirm your date of birth should we be talking to you on email and need to confirm your identity (e.g. if you have lost access to your account and are requesting a reset).
 We also use the date of birth fields to gain a general high level understanding of the demographics of our visitor base for statistical reporting purposes.
-In future we may further tailor your user experience in tune with your birth date.
+In future we may further tailor your user experience using your birth date (for example, a feature letting you find what was broadcast on the day you were born).
 Neither your date of birth nor your age are visible to other members.

 - Gender: We are collecting this field to obtain general demographic statistics on our users.
 We also use the gender field in some cases to refer to you correctly, for example: "Contact her via Private Message".

 The 'Edit your public profile' page allows you to share more information about yourself with our other users, for example by writing a short description of yourself or uploading your photo.
 It is entirely at your discretion as to what you share here.
 Information saved in the 'Edit your public profile' page will be publicly accessible.
 You can remove any information at any time, however be aware it may take Google a while to catch-up with the updates you have made.